cloudmesh-community/book/chapters/prg/python-data.md

 #### YAML

-YAML is a very important format as it allows you easily to structure data in hierarchical fileds It is frequently used to coordinate programs while using yaml as the specification for configuration fils, but also data files.
+YAML is a very important format as it allows you easily to structure data in hierarchical fields It is frequently used to coordinate programs while using yaml as the specification for configuration files, but also data files.
 To read in a yaml file the following code can be used

 ``` {.python}